 Revenue sharing contract is one of the most popular coordination approaches.
 Wang [13], Chen et al. [17] and Giannoccaro and Pontrandolfo [18] investigated the case of revenue sharing contract when one partner (retailer or manufacturer) gives a portion of his revenue to other partner.
 Hou et al. [19] implemented the revenue sharing contract on manufacturer-retail chain by considering the retailer's profit.
-Giannoccaro and Pontrandolfo [18] proposed a model of revenue sharing contract and compared it with a traditional ordering environment.
+Giannoccaro and Pontrandolfo [18] proposed a model of revenue sharing coordination on a three echelon SC.
+Koulamas [20] presented a new type of revenue sharing contract and compared it with a traditional ordering environment.
 Revenue sharing contract can be combined with other types of coordination contracts such as the one given in [21].
 A revenue sharing contract on video rental industry was developed by Dana Jr. and Spier in [22].